 - Very old or very young.

-The clinical features of the illness depend on the specific infection and which organs have been affected.
+The clinical features of a systemic mycosis depend on the specific infection and which organs have been affected.
 Infections in people with normal immune function may result in very minor symptoms or none at all (this is called subclinical infection).
 General symptoms of illness may include:

 Invasive lung mycoses typically result in a progressive dry cough, shortness of breath, pain when taking a deep breath and fever.
-These symptoms may progress to the point of life threatening acute respiratory distress syndrome.
-Haemoptysis (the coughing up of blood) is also sometimes seen, particularly if inflammation of the large airways is present.
+These symptoms may progress to the point of life-threatening acute respiratory distress syndrome.
+Haemoptysis (the coughing up of blood) is also sometimes seen, particularly if any inflammation of the large airways is present.

 Bone infection can develop from spread through the blood or rarely via direct spread from an overlying ulcer and infected skin.
-Fever and pain in the affected bone are the cardinal symptoms.
-This would usually be investigated with x-rays, CT scanning and an aspiration (suction for sampling) via a needle to obtain a specimen for culture.
+Fever and pain in the affected bone are cardinal symptoms.
+This would usually be investigated with x-rays, computed tomography (CT) scanning and an aspiration via a needle to obtain a specimen for culture.

-Brain involvement by systemic mycoses has a particularly high mortality associated with it.
-Symptoms suggesting involvement of the brain include headaches, seizures and deficits in normal brain control over movement or sensation.
-These are assessed by CT or MRI brain scans and if suggestive, then may be followed up by biopsy of the brain.
+Brain involvement by systemic mycoses has a particularly high mortality.
+Symptoms suggesting the involvement of the brain include headaches, seizures and deficits in normal brain control over movement or sensation.
+These are assessed by CT or magnetic resonance imaging (MRI) brain scans and if suggestive, then may be followed up by biopsy of the brain.

-Meningitis (inflammation of the tissue surrounding the brain) can develop, particularly with candidiasis and cryptococcosis.
+Inflammation of the tissue surrounding the brain can develop, particularly with candidiasis and cryptococcosis.
 Symptoms usually include headache, stiff neck and irritability.

 A variety of skin changes may be seen in association with systemic mycoses.
 The skin lesions depend partly on which fungus is the cause.